gopalgoel19/gopalgoel19.github.io/README.md

     git clone https://github.com/gopalgoel19/gopalgoel19.github.io.git

 Running the code
+-
--Please open the index.html file and it will open the HTML file on the browser.
+Please open the index.html file and it will open the HTML file on the browser.

 Built with
 -